boonebgorges/Import-from-Ning/readme.txt

 = You rule! =

 That's not really a question, but thanks.
-You can read my blog at http://teleogistic.net, follow me on Twitter at http://twitter.com/boone, or send a donation at http://teleogistic.net/donate.
+You are pretty cool yourself.

 == Changelog ==

+= 2.1 =
+* Major refactor for better stability and performance on large imports.
+Huge thanks to rmccue and sennza.
+* Better support for screwed-up JSON export formats from Ning
+* Improved PHP 5.4 support
+* Adds support for Events import (using The Events Calendar)
+* Better username and email address sanitization
+* Improved image importing

 = 2.0.7 =
 * Improved compatibility with WP Network Admin